ifeanyidike/handyman/mobile/app/README.md

 Download Expo Go on your mobile device.

-Then navigate to the mobile home cd mobile/app.
+Then navigate to the mobile home `cd mobile/app`.
 Run `yarn install` or just `yarn`

 Then run `expo start` or `npx expo start`